Keyboard shortcuts

 • API Keys: Store ANTHROPIC_API_KEY as a secret

-• Worktrees: The -w flag creates isolated worktrees automatically
+• Worktrees: MapReduce mode creates isolated worktrees automatically for parallel processing

 • Dependencies: Install prodigy, debtmap, and just (or your build tool)